Chiang Mai jungle trekking

 Trekking

 This is the number one reason budget travellers come to Chiang Mai; to go on two, three or four-day hikes through unspoilt jungle, and staying nights in primitive hill tribe villages.
 The host tribe is often different every night, with their unique colourful costumes.
 It does require some fitness, and the tours often include an elephant ride and skiff ride.
 There are also single-day ‘adventure treks’ offered.
-Numerous companies around town offer all sorts of treks to different areas; you can find out which to choose on this full page about trekking.
+Numerous companies around town offer all sorts of treks to different areas.

 Self hikes